jgmuchiri/simple-html-landing-page/README.md

 # SIMPLE landing page

-This is a simple, clean, responsive Bootstrap landing page for general use.
+SIMPLE is a clean, responsive Bootstrap landing page for general use.

 ![img](assets/img/screenshot.png)